 Jetstar is self-service even for tagging bags

-Unfortunately, the inbound aircraft was coming from Auckland and was quite delayed, but that allowed for some time for photography.
+Unfortunately, the inbound aircraft was coming from Auckland and was quite delayed, but that allowed for some time for photography with some assistance from the headshots.
 This airport is one of the most scenic I have visited.
 There is only one runway which points towards the lake, and there are mountains all around.

 The appropriately named Remarkables Mountains.